Description

 Cook Mode Off: Prevents screen dimming

 - In a small bowl, microwave coconut oil for 1 minute, until fully melted.
-Mix in cocoa powder, granulated sweetener, and salt with a silicone spatula until smooth.
-Set aside
+Mix in cocoa powder, granulated sweetener, and salt with a silicone spatula until smooth

 - In a medium bowl, mix together pistachio butter, tahini, and granulated monk fruit.
 Set aside